 Part 8 provisions means the provisions of the Children and Community Services Act 2004 Part 8 4 in force immediately before the commencement day.

-[Section 54 amended by No. 38 of 2011 s.
+[Section 54 amended: No. 38 of 2011 s.
 35.]

 55. Interpretation Act 1984 not affected

 This Division is additional to and does not affect the operation of the Interpretation Act 1984 (in particular, section 36 of that Act) in relation to the repeal and re-enactment of the Part 8 provisions by this Act.